-From fertility worries to cosmetic concerns, we answer women’s biggest surgical weight-loss consultation questions.
+From fertility to appearance, we answer women’s biggest questions from surgical weight-loss consultations.

 Will surgical weight loss affect fertility?

-To avoid nutrient deficiencies and other concerns, the surgical team at Vanderbilt typically recommends that people wait 12 to 18 months after the procedure before trying to get pregnant.
-This period allows the body to adapt.
+To avoid nutrient deficiencies and other concerns, the surgical team at Vanderbilt typically recommends waiting 12 to 18 months after the procedure before trying to get pregnant.
+This waiting time allows the body to adapt.

-The great news is, after weight loss surgery, pregnancy risks associated with obesity tend to decrease, Duke said.
+The good news is, after surgery, pregnancy risks associated with obesity tend to decrease.
 Gestational diabetes, preeclampsia, preterm labor or having a baby that is either too small or too large for its gestational age are all risks that go down with weight loss.

 How will surgical weight loss affect other conditions?

-Bariatric surgery can ease or eliminate other symptoms of PCOS, as well, such as excess facial hair and thickening of the skin.
-“What a lot of people don’t realize is that bariatric surgery is not cosmetic,” Duke said.
-“It is a treatment for obesity-related comorbidities.”
+Bariatric surgery can ease or eliminate other symptoms of polycystic ovarian disease as well, such as excess facial hair and thickening of the skin.
+Bariatric surgery is not cosmetic; it is a treatment for obesity-related comorbidities (other illnesses or conditions that tend to happen with obesity).

-Another comorbidity that often improves with weight loss surgery is type 2 diabetes.
-“We cure type 2 diabetes for some, and most others get their blood sugar under significantly better control with fewer medications after bariatric surgery.”
+Another condition that often improves with weight loss surgery is type 2 diabetes.
+Some people eliminate their type 2 diabetes; and some are better able to control their blood sugar using fewer medications after bariatric surgery.

 How will weight loss surgery alter appearance?